erseco/devops_recruiting/README.md

 CMD [ "npm", "start" ]
 ```
 - What is wrong in this Dockerfile
+  - Alpine is not using apt-get, is using `apk` as package manager
+  - If you are using a node alpine image node is already installed, you don't need to install it
+  - If you call `COPY` with many files, the destination must be a directory, you must set `COPY package.json npm-shrinkwrap.json ./`
 - There are missing parts, can you complete it?
+  - _Trap question_
 - Why are we using `COPY` twice?
+  - For optimizing the docker stage cache to not doing `npm install` on every build
 - Upload it to Docker Hub

 ### 4. Check this repo, there is a `python_app` folder.
 Modify the code to allow printing the weather of every city in the list.
 Try to do TDD also.

 ### 5. Which ports are open in `www.exolever.com`?
 How did you check it?
+- 80 (http) and 443 (https)
+- with `nmap www.exolever.com` or any online port checker

 ### 6. Which is the latest version of the Docker compose file reference?
+- You can check it in https://docs.docker.com/compose/compose-file/, the current file reference is **3.7** and the docker engine version is **18.06.0+**

 ### 7. Create a bash script that asks the user for a "name" and call your webservice.
 Use colors if you can!